 Meet the Executive Board

 The Panhellenic Executive Board serves as the communication link between sororities, campus organizations, and community leaders.
-Through various programs, we seek to provide personal enrichment and knowledge to all Greek women.
+Through various programs, we seek to provide personal enrichment and knowledge to all sorority women.
+The Panhellenic Association's influence is a crucial part of sorority life at Miami, one that promotes a stronger Fraternity and Sorority community overall.

 President